tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 ## Wanting to get better

-After hearing the suggestions and seeing some initial benefit of preferring written communication, I want to make it my default form of communication.
+After hearing the suggestions and seeing some initial benefit of preferring written communication, I have decided to make it my preferred form of communication.
 Even when we are back in a more traditional office setting, I plan to maintain a bias towards asynchronous, written communication.

 Now that I am bought into the idea of leveraging longer-form, asynchronous, written communication, I want to work to get better at it.
 For me better means: